mili-project-manager/mili/docs/en/template.md

  field    | type                       | description | example
 :---------|:---------------------------|:-----------|:--------
  path     | `string`                   | The file path that relative to the folder path of template files handlers | `Function[]` or `string[]` | The array of handler used to handle file one by one.
 It determines the behavior of the file when it is initialized and upgraded.
-This is also the design philosophy of the mili template. upgrade  | `'cover'` or `'keep'` or `'merge'` or `'exist'` | This is the syntactic sugar of the handlers, and can be used simultaneously with the handlers.
+This is also the design philosophy of the mili template.
+[See more abolut handler](./handler/index.md) upgrade  | `'cover'` or `'keep'` or `'merge'` or `'exist'` | This is the syntactic sugar of the handlers, and can be used simultaneously with the handlers.
 Used to automatically add some handlers based on different modes.

 An rules example: